google/brain-tokyo-workshop/CarRacingExtension/README.md

 <img align="right" width="200" src="https://storage.googleapis.com/gcp_blog/img/CarRacingOriginal.gif">

 This repository contains various modifications of the `CarRacing-v0` OpenAI gym environment.
 Unlike other gym environments for RL, the environments are for generalization tests.
-E.g., one trains her RL agent in `CarRacing-v0` and then test the agent's performance in the modified environments here **WITHOUT** retraining.
+E.g., one trains their RL agent in `CarRacing-v0` and then test the agent's performance in the modified environments here **WITHOUT** retraining.

 ## Installation